 In some of the drawings, one view attached with design patent application may not show all the details of the design.
 In order to disclose the design completely, more numbers of drawing can meet this requirement.
 Drawings, which do not support adequately the design patent are not complete and therefore rejected due to error.

-For more details about the frequent errors in the drawings for the design-patent, see the link https://invention-patent-drawings.com/avoiding-common-errors-in-drawings-for-design-patents/.
+Learn more about the frequent errors in the drawings for the design-patent.

 Consequences of submitting drawings with errors